nexus-uw/nexus-uw.github.io/_posts/2022-11-05-cross-aws-region-latency.md

 ### notes
+1. repo with infra + lambda + test config is available at https://github.com/BASED-EDGE/cross-region-latency
-this only covers a limited use case, best to investigate for yourself
+2. this only covers a limited use case, best to investigate for yourself

 ## further questions
 - What about different services from just than just DDB (ie: RDS, S3, SNS)?